Using QuickLook in SwiftUI

 }

-That’s actually all there is to it.
-Setting the url property will make the quickLookPreview view modifier present the previewable content at the provided url, in a way that suits the platform.
+Setting the url property will make the .quickLookPreview modifier present the content at the provided url in a preview, in a way that suits the platform.

-If we run this app in iOS, tapping the button presents the image in a full screen cover:
+In iOS, the button presents the image in a full screen cover:

 A screenshot of using QuickLook in iOS